 The Emergence of Peer-to-Peer Hiring

-In this arrangement one person finds a gig bigger than they can handle themselves, so they act as the primary independent contractor and bring in subcontractors.
-The two parties are often called primes and subcontractors.
+In this arrangement, one person finds a gig bigger than they can handle themselves, so they act as the primary independent contractor and bring in subcontractors.
+The 2 parties are often called primes and subcontractors.

 My own evolution from freelance writer to content marketing consultant is one example.
-Up until three years ago, I would hustle for clients who wanted stuff written, try to charge the high end of the market rate, try to minimize how many hours it took to deliver on a contract and try to maximize how many clients I had.
+In the early days, I would hustle for clients who wanted stuff written, try to charge the high end of the market rate, try to minimize how many hours it took to deliver on a contract and try to maximize how many clients I had.

 Assuming the best-case scenario with each of those variables, you can see it was never going to multiply out to serious scratch.

-Then about three years ago I had a client who required more content than I could personally deliver, and that was the start of my transition to a freelance business based on hiring subcontractors.
-Since then, I’ve hired dozens of freelancers, and I’ve built up a core group of about eight who I think of as my go-to team.
-These have included transcriptionists, graphic designers, virtual assistants, a logo designer, SEO specialists and lots and lots of writers and copy editors.
+One day I had a client who required more content than I could personally deliver, and that was the start of my transition to a freelance business based on hiring subcontractors.
+Since then, I’ve hired dozens of freelancers, and I’ve built up a core group of about 8 who I think of as my go-to team.
+These have included transcriptionists, graphic designers, virtual assistants, a logo designer, SEO specialists, and lots and lots of writers and copy editors.

 The Advantages of Hiring Subcontractors as a Freelancer

-You can think of the advantages to hiring subcontractors in two ways: More scale and higher value.
+You can think of the advantages to hiring subcontractors in 3 ways:

 First, subcontractors let you scale your business by increasing the number of deliverables you turn in to clients.
 As long as you can price the contract to pay yourself for the trouble of hiring and managing your subcontractors, then you can scale up your income.
 That’s not possible by selling your skills one deliverable or one hour at a time.